-Romance Tips For Pandemic Times
+Romance Tips for Pandemic Times

 Is the lockdown a passion killer or does it make the heart grow fonder?
 Photo: MoMo Productions/Getty Images

-Then all-American senior heartthrob Kevin Costner, 65, “opened up” to People magazine in June about how COVID-19 has brought him and wife Christine closer together, I felt bad.
+When all-American senior heartthrob Kevin Costner, 65, “opened up” to People magazine last June about how COVID-19 has brought him and wife Christine closer together, I felt bad.
 The idyllic picture he paints of celebrity domestic bliss under lockdown just seemed … braggy.
 After three-plus months of enforced togetherness, I fully admit I don’t always feel quite so cuddly about my own spouse in the endless day in and day out of it all.

 “Our partnership has really come into focus,” waxes Costner, a sage for our pandemic age, “about what we do for each other and how we deal with our family.”
 A Hallmark channel soundtrack must be swelling in the background: “Our house is like a river: You’ve just got to get into the flow of it,” he says.
 “And whatever you thought it was going to be, maybe it still can, but it’s going to have to work with what the day brings.”